 2. Sustained occurrences of what was primarily regarded as minor plagiarism in spite of warnings having been given.

-The APCOER is devoted to completelyinspect serious violations of academic misbehavior by any academic member of the APCOER Community The RAC may carry out:
+The APCOER is devoted to completelyinspect serious violations of academic misbehavior by any academic member of the APCOER Community

 1. A pilot investigation to determine whether there is adequate substance to the accusation as to permit a more in-depth investigation;